 Anywhere Stands for...

 Story telling began as something we did around camp fires and over time it has been ghettoed inside traditional theatre venues and the structures that go with them.
 We believe that for our own stories and performance to survive we have to stop creating theatres where people “go” for live performance.
-Storytelling and performance needs to happen anywhere.
-People need to see performance, to see theatre and engage in theatre anywhere regardless of their income or location.
+People need to see and engage with performance anywhere regardless of their income or location.

 VALUE OUR STORYTELLERS